Temporarily Off Exhibit

 How They’re Doing

-- The 54 species of hornbill live only in Africa and Asia.
+- The 57 species of hornbill live only in Africa and Asia.
 Hornbills come in various sizes and shapes to match the conditions in their natural habitats.
-They range in size from the black dwarf (3.5 ounces, 7 inches) to the southern ground hornbill (13 pounds, almost 4 feet tall).
+They range in size from the dwarf hornbill (3 ounces, 12 inches tall) to the southern ground-hornbill (13.6 pounds, 39 inches tall).

-- They have feather bristles that function like eyelashes to protect their large eyes.
+- Hornbills have feather bristles that function like eyelashes to protect their large eyes.

 Things the Zoo’s done/doing

-The Minnesota Zoo currently participates in the Rhinoceros Hornbill Species Survival Plan Program (SSP).
-In coordinated efforts with other zoos across the country, we are working to maintain hornbill genetic diversity and increase successful breeding in the captive population.
+The Minnesota Zoo currently participates in the Rhinoceros Hornbill Species Survival Plan (SSP).
+In coordinated efforts with other zoos across the country, we are working to maintain genetic diversity and increase successful breeding in the zoo and aviary population.
+The first successful hatch of a rhinoceros hornbill chick at the Minnesota Zoo occurred in 2018.